cpaxton/costar_stack/INSTALL.md

 ```
 roslaunch iiwa_gazebo iiwa_gazebo.launch trajectory:=false
 roslaunch costar_bringup iiwa14_s_model.launch sim:=true start_sim:=false
-roslaunch instructor_core instructor.launch
 ```

 *If everything shows up, CoSTAR system is then successfully installed.
 Enjoy!*

+The top should say "Robot Mode: Idle."
+If you installed the sample workspace, open the Menu (lower right) and click Waypoints.
+Put the robot into Servo mode, highlight some waypoints, and click Servo to Waypoint (the purple button on the Waypoints popup).
+Not all the waypoints are guaranteed to work for this robot, but you should be able to get the robot to move.

 CoSTAR is currently set up to launch our two testbed systems: a KUKA LBR iiwa 14 with a 3-finger Robotiq gripper and a Universal Robots UR5 with a 2-finger Robotiq gripper.
 We plan to add some funcitonality to support additional platforms.

 If you are interested in supporting another platform or run into other issues trying to run this code, please contact Chris Paxton (cpaxton@jhu.edu).